 - Review of Accessibility Statement and Plan on an ongoing basis and update training when required

-Feedback from members of the public about the delivery of our architectural services to persons with disabilities should be directed to the human resources manager, Sandi Campbell and can be submitted in the following ways:
+Feedback from members of the public about the delivery of our architectural services to persons with disabilities should be directed to the human resources manager, Sandi Cavallo and can be submitted in the following ways:

 - In person (by visiting our office)